BMMADHUMITHA/weighted_rr/README.md

 ## Summary

-The simulator is a mutex-protected state machine driven by user operations in the main thread and a one-second timer thread.
+The simulator is a state machine driven by user operations in the main thread and a one-second timer thread.